Achiote, onoto, annatto, urucú or bija (Bixa orellana) is a shrub native to tropical America, specifically the Amazon.

-Among other delicious and emblematic recipes throughout the American territory, which have great cultural value and guarantee the survival of achiote over time for a long time.
+Other delicious and emblematic recipes exist throughout the American territory, which have great cultural value and guarantee the survival of achiote over time for a long time.

-In addition to this, in contemporary Colombian cuisine as well as in Venezuelan cuisine, bija or achiote is used in countless dishes and preparations such as sancochos; stews; Tamales; rice; sausages; among others.
+In addition to this, in contemporary Colombian cuisine as well as in Venezuelan cuisine, bija or achiote is used in countless dishes and preparations such as sancochos, stews, tamales, rice, and sausages, among others.
 On the Caribbean coast, it is an essential ingredient for local dishes.

-In Latin America, achiote, bija, onoto or annato represent one of the ingredients that should not be missing in different local preparations, as is the case of the Venezuelan hallaca, in Mexico the cochinita pibil and in the case of Peru the polloda and the locro. .
+In Latin America, achiote, bija, onoto or annato represents one of the critical ingredients in different local preparations, as is the case of the Venezuelan hallaca, the Mexican cochinita pibil, and the Peruvian polloda and locro.

 ✅ Medicinal importance of achiote

-As discussed above, achiote is not only a spice for cooking, but it also has important properties in the area of health, since it is considered a relevant element for the treatment of various conditions and diseases.
+As discussed above, achiote is not only a spice for cooking, but also has important properties in the area of health, since it is considered useful in the treatment of various conditions and diseases.

 In this sense, achiote for medicinal purposes can be consumed in various ways, such as:

-- The infusion of the seeds and its leaves is used against headaches (mild to moderate).
+- An infusion of the seeds and leaves is used against headaches (mild to moderate).

-- It is also a powerful adjuvant in the healing and burn processes.
+- It is also a powerful adjuvant in the healing process for burns.

-- In the same way, in infusion it is used for the elimination of fungi and infections of the genito-urinary system, being applied in washes and baths.
+- In the same way, as an infusion it is used for the elimination of fungi and infections of the genito-urinary system, being applied in washes and baths.

-- Likewise, it is a great relief in rashes due to measles and smallpox .
+- Likewise, it is a great relief in rashes from measles and smallpox.

-- The use of the bark of the achiote bush, prepared by boiling or in infusion, is an excellent therapy in infectious processes of the throat, larynx and pharynx.
+- The use of the bark of the achiote bush, prepared by boiling or in infusion, is an excellent therapy for infections of the throat, larynx and pharynx.

 - It also improves the appearance of the skin because it contains large amounts of antioxidants that prevent premature aging of the skin.

-- It also helps reduce negative cholesterol levels in the blood; promotes urination, since it has diuretic properties; in other medicinal uses, the seeds are made into a laxative that works sparingly.
+- It also helps reduce negative cholesterol levels in the blood, and promotes urination, since it has diuretic properties; in other medicinal uses, the seeds are made into a laxative that works sparingly.

-- Finally, recent studies have revealed that achiote has an action that counteracts the effects of poisonous snakes , which makes it very evident that over time, achiote can surprise us with novel properties in different contexts.
+- Finally, recent studies have revealed that achiote counteracts the effects of poisonous snakes, which makes it very evident that over time achiote will continue to surprise us with novel properties in different contexts.

 ⚠️ Side effects and contraindications ⚠️

-There are some contraindications and adverse reactions that are associated with the misuse of achiote, which must be taken into account in order to avoid unwanted effects.
+There are some contraindications and adverse reactions that are associated with the misuse of achiote, which must be considered in order to avoid unwanted effects.

-For example, its excessive consumption by pregnant women is contraindicated because it has abortifacient properties .
+For example, excessive consumption by pregnant women is contraindicated because it has abortifacient properties .

-On the other hand, people who are allergic to achiote may present hives, dermatitis and in severe cases anaphylactic shock.
+People who are allergic to achiote may present hives, dermatitis and, in severe cases, anaphylactic shock.

 Likewise, pathological patients with kidney failure should totally avoid its consumption and, for hypertensive patients, its consumption is contraindicated.

-As has been expressed, achiote is a spice adapted to tropical climates and warm regions, usually, its flowering and maturation periods are variable depending on the characteristics of the areas where it is cultivated.
+As mentioned, achiote is a spice usually adapted to tropical climates and warm regions and its flowering and maturation periods are variable depending on the characteristics of the areas where it is cultivated.

-These seeds will germinate on average in four to six weeks .
+The seeds will germinate, on average, in four to six weeks.

-After about three years the plant will bear fruit to extract this magnificent seed.
+After about three years the plant will bear fruit to extract its magnificent seed.

-✅ Annatto in the indigenous culture of the Amazon
+✅ Achiote in the indigenous culture of the Amazon

-The indigenous people used the achiote pigment as a protector on their bare skins, as an adjuvant against the inclement environmental and wild conditions in many cases of the territories they occupied.
+The indigenous people used the achiote pigment as a protector on their bare skins, or as an adjuvant against the inclement environmental and wild conditions in many of the territories they occupied.

-With its use, they more successfully resisted life in the jungle , since they knew that this plant was an efficient healer of cuts, scratches, wounds and an excellent mosquito repellent .
+With its use, they more successfully managed life in the jungle, since they knew that this plant was an efficient healer of cuts, scratches, wounds, and an excellent mosquito repellent.

-The achiote applied to the body also had a link connotation between an earthly and spiritual state.
+The achiote applied to the body was also associated with a link between an earthly and spiritual state.

 They did not consider it as a simple seed or bush, but as a relevant pigment for religious and mystical rituals.